 - Shortness of breath with or without chest discomfort.

-- Other signs such as breaking out in a cold sweat, nausea or lightheadedness.
+- Experiencing a cold sweat, nausea or lightheadedness.

 Preventing a Heart Attack

 Chest pain or discomfort may be caused by plaque buildup narrowing or blocking the coronary arteries.
 "It is important

 to recognize new cardiac symptoms and seek help immediately," says Doylestown Health interventional cardiologist

 symptoms or delaying care doesn’t help.
 Listen to your body – we can help!"